medic/cht-docs/content/en/apps/tutorials/application-tests.md

   </tr>
 </table>

-We have already tested an app form in the [previous example](#assessment-form-test).
+[Previous example](#assessment-form-test) demonstrates test for the app form.
 More test cases can be added by changing the inputs.

-We can also test contact forms using test harness.
-To fill a contact form, we use <code>[fillContactForm(contactType, …answers)](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#fillContactForm)</code>.
+You can also test contact forms using test harness.
+To fill a contact form, use <code>[fillContactForm(contactType, …answers)](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#fillContactForm)</code>.

 Example:
 ```js {linenos=table}